tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ### Configure Pulsar
 Pulsar works just like Atom.
 To configure:
 - Main menu: Pulsar > Preferences  (will load the Settings page)
-- Select Packages > Community Packages > tidalcycles > Settings
+- Select: Packages > Community Packages > tidalcycles > Settings
 - set your Ghci Path, Boot Tidal Path
 - Set your Sound Browser Folders - if you add the full path to your SuperCollider - Dirt-Samples directly, then you can easily browse and play these from Pulsar.
 - MacOS: disable the GitHub package.
 There is a known performance issue on MacOS.
 See https://pulsar-edit.dev/